Joint Modeling for Geometry and Functionality of Cerebral Cortical Surface Images: Concluding Remarks

 \section{Concluding Remarks}

-In this paper we propose a framework for jointly modeling the geometric and functional variability in functional surfaces including cortical surface task fMRI.
+In this paper we propose a framework for jointly modeling the geometric and functional variability in functional surfaces including the structural MRI and task fMRI of the cortical surface.
 We characterize effects of subject-specific covariates and exogenous stimuli on both the geometry and functionality while accounting for their mutual-influences with a unified mixed effects model.
-We also develop a computationally efficient estimation method for the proposed mixed effects model by iteratively estimating the fixed effects and elements in the Cholesky decomposition of the precision matrix of random effects.
+We develop a computationally efficient estimation method for the proposed mixed effects model by iteratively estimating the fixed effects and elements in the Cholesky decomposition of the precision matrix of random effects.
 In particular, elements in the rows of the Cholesky decomposition are estimated via regularized regressions to circumvent the computational burdens in dealing with high dimensional covariance matrices.
-The proposed method is scalable and automatically guarantees the positive-definiteness of the estimated precision/covariance matrix.
+The proposed method is scalable and automatically guarantees the positive-definiteness of the estimated precision and covariance matrix.

-We apply the proposed method to the HCP cortical surface task fMRI data in both the complete time setting with $T=176$ and the condensed setting with $T=3$.
-We analyze the fixed effects of age and gender and task stimuli on both geometry and functionality of subjects' cortical surface fMRI data as well as the covariance between the geometry and functionality.
+We apply the proposed method to the HCP cortical surface structural MRI and task fMRI data in the complete time setting with $T=176$ fMRI scans and compare the results to those from the $T=3$ aggregated experiment phases.
+We analyze the fixed effects of age and gender and task stimuli on both geometry and functionality of subjects' cortical surface as well as the covariance between the geometry and functionality.
 The proposed approach reveals patterns of geometric shapes and activated regions associated with the covariates, as well as unique modes of correspondence between the shapes of the cortical surface and functionality related to emotion processing.
 In the appendix, we further examine the performance and computational efficiency of the proposed method with a comprehensive simulation study using synthetic data and demonstrate its advantage when compared to other methods including REML.
-The proposed method performs especially well when the covariance matrix is of high dimensions.
+While we focus on the analysis of vertex-wise cortical surface data, the model and method proposed here can be readily applied to study the geometry and functionality of regions of interest (ROI) of the cortical surface.
+The proposed model and method can also be applied beyond cerebral cortical surfaces and used for functional surfaces in general, such as the study of bone surface in \cite{Gee:2018hj}.